ni3ls/shelly-autocaravan-alarm/README.md

 ### Activation patterns

 The system is controlled with button click patterns.
-This is 100 % customizable — the pattern below is what we use:
+This is 100 % customizable — the pattern below is what we use (default):

 | Pattern | Action |
 |---|---|